QuentinAmbard/dse-k8-tutorial/8-adding-ebs-storage.md

 We need to provide independent volume to each of our pod.
 Because we are on AWS, we'll be using AWS EBS storage.

-Remember that 1 EBS can only be mount to a sing le pod, and EBS AZ need to match the server AZ.
+Remember that 1 EBS can only be mount to a sing le pod, and EBS AZ need to match the server AZ (see multi-region.md for more details).

 Defining AWS as cloud provider can be quite challenging and won't be covered here (more details: https://blog.scottlowe.org/2018/09/28/setting-up-the-kubernetes-aws-cloud-provider/).